nickjackolaisen/BusinessInitiaitive/_posts/llc/2023-08-03-convert_sole_proprietorship_partnership_to_llc.md

 ### 2. File Articles of Organization:

--   Obtain the necessary forms from your state's Secretary of State office or website.
+-   Obtain the necessary forms from your state's <a href="https://www.businessinitiative.org/directory/secretary-of-state-list/" target="_blank">Secretary of State</a> office or website.
 -   Fill out the forms completely and accurately, providing all required information.
--   Submit the forms along with the filing fee to the Secretary of State office.
+-   Submit the forms along with the filing fee to the <a href="https://www.businessinitiative.org/directory/secretary-of-state-list/" target="_blank">Secretary of State</a> office.

 ### 3. Create an Operating Agreement: